marco-amorim/NLW-02/README.md

 # Next Level Week #02 - Rocketseat

+## Proffy
+- In this edition of the NLW we are working on Proffy, a learning platform.
-## Proffy, a learning platform for students and teachers to schedule private classes
+- Made for students and teachers to schedule private classes
+- Application for Web and Mobile